ivangfr/springboot-react-keycloak/README.md

 - **movies-api**

   `Spring Boot` Web Java backend application that exposes a Rest API to manage **movies**.
-Its secured endpoints can just be just accessed if an access token (JWT) issued by `Keycloak` is provided.
+Its secured endpoints can just be accessed if an access token (JWT) issued by `Keycloak` is provided.

   `movies-api` stores its data in a [`Mongo`](https://www.mongodb.com/) database.